SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-21-wastewater-redux.md

 - __Wastewater SARS-CoV-2 RNA data:__ The wastewater RNA data comes from the MWRA web site. <sup id="fn3a">[[3]](#fn3)</sup>
   - This could have been provided in better form: it was a PDF, which mangled things up if you copied & pasted into a text file.
-Honestly, it felt like "malicious compliance": they _have_ to disclose the data, but do so in the least useful way possible and put roadblocks in the way of anybody who wants to do an independent analysis.
-Probably not, though: just silly PDF formatting.
+(Honestly, it felt _slightly_ like "malicious compliance": they _have_ to disclose the data, but do so in the least useful way possible and put roadblocks in the way of anybody who wants to do an independent analysis.
+Probably not, though: just silly PDF formatting.)
 In the end, I was able to use Google Sheets to decipher the mangled text, and spot checks showed I eventually got the data.
   - There are a couple of very peculiar outliers, e.g., a value on 2021-01-25 that is easily 10x the other points.
 In the end, I left it in, though it'll stick out in the